The rowing regatta at the 1976 Olympic Games in Montreal, Canada took place from 19-25 July.

 The coxed four were, on balance, pleased with what they did at the two separate one-day events in Mannheim.
-On the Saturday they recorded a time (in a tailwind) of 3.34 in the heat and 3.32 in the final (where they were fifth); crucially, both times were inside the British standard time which they had to achieve for selection.
+On the Saturday they recorded a time (in a tailwind) of 3.34 in the heat and 3.32 in the final (where they were fifth) over 1,000m (still the distance for international women’s racing as it had been since FISA first introduced this in 1951); crucially, both times were inside the British standard time which they had to achieve for selection.

 On the Sunday they missed out on making the final by 0.5 seconds, but the first four crews – Romania, Netherlands, West Germany and GB were only separated by 2.6 seconds., proving they were clearly on the pace.
 “Very pleased with this race however,” Dink recorded in her diary, adding, “So is Penny.
 Feel we can build on this and eventually beat West Germans, Dutch and perhaps Romanians.”

 Three days later, though, a new worry emerged; “It seems that Olympic Committee member Chris Davidge may block our chances despite adequate performances – just a possibility,” wrote Dink in her diary.